Airsaid/AndroidLocalizePlugin/README.md

 You can contribute and support this project by doing any of the following:

-- Star the project on GitHub
+- Star the project on GitHub.
-- Give feedback
+- Give feedback.
-- Commit PR
+- Commit PR.
-- Contribute your ideas/suggestions
+- Contribute your ideas/suggestions.
-- Share the plugin with your friends/colleagues
+- Share the plugin with your friends/colleagues.
 - If you like the plugin, please consider making a donation to keep the plugin active:

   <table>